Hank Greenwald: CBS Radio

 In 1997, Greenwald was employed by the CBS Radio network as a baseball announcer, calling Saturday Game of the Week broadcasts as well as that year's NLDS between the Giants and Florida Marlins.

 Oakland Athletics

 In 2004, Greenwald was hired as a television play-by-play announcer for the Oakland Athletics working about 1/3 of the team's telecasts with analyst Ray Fosse.
 He announced games for the A's in the 2004 and 2005 seasons.

 Other San Francisco Bay Area assignments

-Greenwald also has called basketball play-by-play for the Golden State Warriors (with legendary announcer Bill King) and the University of San Francisco Dons.
+Greenwald also called basketball play-by-play for the Golden State Warriors (with legendary announcer Bill King) and the University of San Francisco Dons.

 Personal life

 Greenwald married Carla Reiter in 1973.
 His son Doug (born 1974) is the play-by-play announcer for the Fresno Grizzlies, formerly the Giants' AAA affiliate and now the Houston Astros' affiliate.
 He also has announced baseball and women's basketball for the Santa Clara Broncos.
 His first game announcing for the major league Giants was on September 6, 2009; he filled in for regular announcer Dave Flemming.